Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Results

 \section{Results}

-We apply all the techniques discussed in the previous sections to GRB datasets from multiple detectors.
-For data from each of the GRB detectors, we find the mean value of T90 and its standard deviation by varying the total number of components from one to five, followed by maximizing the likelihood in Eq.~\ref{eq:likelihood} for each of the hypothesis.
-For these best-fit parameters, we then implement the information criterion based model-comparison techniques outlined in Sect.~\ref{sec:modelcomparison}.
+We apply the techniques discussed in the previous sections to the GRB datasets from BATSE and Fermi-GBM.
+We find the mean value of $\log$ (T90) and $\log (H_{obs})$ and its standard deviation for each GRB class, by varying the total number of components from one to five, followed by maximizing the likelihood using XDGMM for each of the hypothesis.
+This choice for the number of GRB components is large enough, as it allows to easily discern the minimum value of AIC/BIC and also allows us to cross-check the results of some works, which have found upto 5 GRB components~\citep{Chattopadhyay17,Maitra17}.
+Using these best-fit parameters, we then implement the information criterion based model-comparison techniques to determine the optimum number of components

-The GMM and the corresponding parameter estimation using the EM algorithm are implemented using the {\tt sklearn.mixture} module of the python library {\tt Scikit-learn}.
-Covariance types {\tt full} and {\tt tied} are used for generating the model with the number of components ranging from one to five and we choose the covariance type, which yields the maximum value of likelihood.
-For all the detectors except Fermi, the maximum value is achieved for covariance type equal to {\tt full}.
-Note that our main goal is to try to ascertain whether a three-component fit is favored compared to a two-component one or vice-versa.
-Therefore, we are agnostic to the value for the number of components for which we get the minimum value of AIC or BIC, although we do report its value for all the detectors.

-We now present our results for the GRB datasets from BATSE, RHESSI, Fermi-GBM and Swift.